 All boats must fully circle the right and left hand turns (in that order) immediately prior to making a start.
 If a buoy is missed during the mill, a penalty lap can be avoided by once again fully circling the right and left turn in order.

-A missed buoy once the heat has started is a one-lap penalty.
+A missed buoy (meaning running illegally inside of a buoy) once the heat has started is a one-lap penalty.